angular/angular/aio/content/guide/cli-builder.md

 You define builder inputs in a JSON schema associated with that builder.
 The Architect tool collects the resolved input values into an `options` object, and validates their types against the schema before passing them to the builder function.
-(The Schematics library does the same kind of validation of user input).
+(The Schematics library does the same kind of validation of user input.)

 For our example builder, we expect the `options` value to be a `JsonObject` with two keys: a `command` that is a string, and an `args` array of string values.